 - All students enrolled in a Teenage Parent Program and the registered children of such students.

 - Elementary age children who live within two miles of their assigned elementary school and who are subject to hazardous walking conditions as defined in Section 1006.23 F.

 Who determines if a student lives beyond the reasonable walking distance from school?

 A reasonable walking distance for a student is defined by the Florida Department of Education Administrative Code as:" any distance not more than two (2) miles between the home and the school or one and one half (1-1/2) miles between the home and the assigned bus stop".

 The school district determines the walking distance with the aid of a computerized mapping and school bus routing system (EDULOG).
 This system utilizes the current registered address information from the student database to locate the residence of each student and calculate the distance to his or her assigned school.
 The distance is calculated using the shortest route that a student can walk between the home and the school.

 How will the parent/guardian know their child is eligible to receive school bus transportation?

 Each school receives a Student Transportation Eligibility Report prior to the beginning of each fall school term.
 The report lists each student registered at the school, their current registered address, the distance from the registered address to the school, transportation eligibility and the bus route information, if the student is eligible for transportation.

-Each evening student information is uploaded to the routing system.
-Once uploaded a student is matched to the electronic map, distance to school is determined and students who are eligbile for transportation are auto assigned to the closest, safest stop.
-Schools have access to this information on the daily basis.
+Each evening, student information is uploaded to the routing system.
+Once uploaded, a student is matched to the electronic map, distance to school is determined and students who are eligible for transportation are auto assigned to the closest, safest stop.
+Schools have access to this information on a daily basis.

 What can a parent/guardian do if they believe the distance from the student's registered address to the assigned school is more than 2 miles or the walking route is hazardous for the student?